nicoespeon/understandlegacycode.com/content/blog/what-you-can-do-when-code-is-hard-to-review/index.md

 Code reviews are one way to improve the quality of the code by having more than one pair of eyes on the code.
 When you're dealing with a Legacy codebase, it's a helpful practice to spread knowledge, get more people familiar with the codebase, and reduce risks of breaking things.

 But sometimes, you may stumble upon a _very hard_ code review.
-Maybe the pull-request is big, or the change involves many parts of the code.
+Maybe the pull request is big, or the change involves many parts of the code.

 Maybe the change isn't really big, but **it's a risky one**!